Key Stage 3

 English

 The English curriculum supports pupils to acquire knowledge, skills and to seek meaning within their world.
-The English curriculum has been designed to ensure that pupils have a rich experience of a diverse range of texts which promote equality, cohesion, political awareness, and British values; as well as being challenged and supported to write regularly.
+The English curriculum has been designed to ensure that pupils have a rich experience of a diverse range of texts which promote equality, cohesion, political awareness and British values; as well as being challenged and supported to write regularly.

-In Key Stage 3, pupils are allocated three lessons of English per week.
-We access the National Curriculum to ensure pupils can experience a wide range of different texts including fiction, plays, poetry and non-fiction.
-Pupils are provided with opportunities to express their thoughts and ideas both creatively and accurately, not only through their writing but also through debate, drama, and formal presentations.
 Spiralised learning is fundamental to the curriculum, so that pupils build on and retain their knowledge as the key stage progresses.
-Knowledge recall is an integral part of the subject as pupils will be asked to organise their ideas, apply knowledge, and problem-solve.
+Knowledge recall is an integral part of the subject as pupils will be asked to organise their ideas, apply knowledge and problem-solve.
 Learning is personalised and scaffolded to suit each pupil and to support them in their journey to become independent learners.

 The English programme of study will empower pupils to become increasingly confident readers, writers and communicators whilst developing their resilience and knowledge so they can positively influence the wider world.
 Each lesson within a KS3 unit of work is focused on developing the essential core skills of reading, writing, speaking and listening; enabling each pupil to gain greater cultural understanding and to become confident independent learners.